aaramiss/Dark-Mode-Toggle/README.md

 # Dark-Mode-Toggle
-An dark mode toggle project with pure js (jonas course)
+An dark mode toggle project with pure JavaScript.